What the numbers mean

 - Kenya Airways: We flew on old 777s to Nairobi and back.
 A section of internal panelling had to be bodged with

-duct tape but the crew were good and we were reasonably comfortable.
-But I wouldn't fly on their 3-3-3 787s.
+duct tape but the crew were good and we were reasonably comfortable in 3-3-3 seats.
+But now they've switched entirely to 3-3-3 787s

 - Lufthansa: we flew on 2-4-2 A340s Frankfurt to Caracas and back.
 We had a pair of seats by the window each way but